-I and the woman I wrote about in "Willing Spirit" had spent much of 2024 having long conversations about abusive workplace practices we were both familiar with, where they come from, how they are not only induced, but justified, even lauded, in the general economy of the capitalistic tropes that regulate pretty much everything related to "work" in American culture.
+I had spent much of 2024 having those "spirited" conversations with someone on "my wavelength" (to echo a couple of metaphors from "Willing Spirit") about abusive workplace practices we were both familiar with, where they come from, how they are not only induced, but justified, even lauded, in the general economy of the capitalistic tropes that regulate pretty much everything related to "work" in American culture.
 In the inane "let's explain how this happened" blather after the 2024 election one particular trope that went viral in the media was "the working class."
 Gaggles of talking heads used it authoritatively without bothering to define what it was, as if its meaning was transparently clear.
-Their consensus was that Democrats lost because they no longer spoke to those class-based interests; Trump and his coattails won because they did.
+Their consensus was that Democrats lost because they no longer spoke to those classbased interests; Trump and his coattails won because they did.
 This made no sense to me.
 It is arguable of course whether the Democratic party could any longer feel the pulse of "the little guy just trying to get by," one generic translation.
 But to argue that a gang of oligarchic billionaires did seemed ludicrous to me.
 So, I began to wonder: What in fact is this thing we're all so blithely calling "the working class" in 2024 America?